nginxinc/nginx-one-workshops/labs/lab5/readme.md

 ![NGINX Plus](media/lab5-add-license-1.png)

-Copy the value from the `~/Downloads/license/license.jwt` and enter it into this file in the NIM file.
+Copy the value from the `~/Downloads/license/license.jwt` and enter it into this file.
 Click the `Next` button.

 ![NGINX Plus](media/lab5-add-license-3.png)